 Private Transfer

 You can book a private transfer in advance with Welcome Pickups.
-The company offers a convenient pre-paid airport transfer service and transfers can be booked via their website.
+The company offers a convenient pre-paid airport transfer service, and transfers can be made via their website.
 The cost is around €25 from the airport to the city center.

 Getting to Chania from Heraklion